Low Tree-Rank Bayesian Vector Autoregression Model: Introduction

-To address this challenge, we introduce a model that posits that the Granger causal graph is (almost) \textit{connected} and contains relatively few edges, thus making it highly intepretable and suitable for applications where the underlying science dictates full connectivity.
-This is achieved by developing a novel \textit{tree-rank} prior distribution, proposing an algorithm to calculate the posterior distribution of the model parameters and establish its theoretical properties.
+To address this challenge, we introduce a model that posits the Granger causal graph to be \textit{connected} (or almost connected) and containing relatively few edges, thus making it highly interpretable and suitable for applications wherein the underlying science dictates full connectivity.
+We achieve this by developing a novel \textit{tree-rank} prior distribution and the corresponding algorithm to calculate the posterior distribution of the model parameters, and establishing its theoretical properties.
+The proposed model has been employed to estimate robust Granger causal graphs from functional MRI (fMRI) data obtained from the Human Connectome Project.
+Granger causal graphs play an important role in fMRI analysis, primarily due to their ability to examine directional relationships, or causal influences, between different brain regions.